saidafzalkh/random-quote-machine/README.md

 # Random Quote Machine
-This app was created as a project for the "freecodecamp Front End Development Libraries" course
+This app was created as a project for educational purposes

 [![Preview ](./Preview.png "Preview ")](./Preview.png "Preview ")